-Under the new Common Core State Standards, teachers must help students use “complex and varied” texts to learn reading comprehension.
-Are you prepared to do so?
+Under the new Common Core State Standards, teachers must be able to help students use “complex and varied” texts to learn how to access and understand information.
+Are you prepared?

-The USC Reading and Literacy Added Authorization program is designed to help you become a reading expert.
-The knowledge and skills that you will gain will help you understand:
+The USC Reading and Literacy Added Authorization program is designed to help you become a literacy expert.
+The knowledge and skills that you will gain will help you:

-- the diagnostic tools to determine students’ reading needs, and
+- analyze data from diagnostic tools to determine students’ reading and writing needs, and

-- the appropriate teaching practices and approaches to address students’ identified reading needs.
+- create and teach lessons to address students’ identified reading and writing needs

 USC Reading and Literacy Added Authorization Program (Added Authorization) is approved by the California Commission on Teacher Credentialing.Apply Learn More

 The program’s courses have been created specifically for a working professional.
 These courses have immediate practical application to the classroom setting.